Brian B. Sullivan, CFA, President and Chief Investment Officer, Regions Investment Management

 A column to help investors gain perspective on today's market noise

-© Regions Bank, Member FDIC.
+(c) Regions Bank, Member FDIC.
 The foregoing represents the opinions of the author, Brian Sullivan, and not necessarily those of Regions Bank or Regions Investment Management, Inc. (RIM).
 RIM provides commentary to clients of Regions Bank, an affiliated company wholly owned by Regions Financial Corporation.
 The information contained in this report is based on sources believed to be reliable but is not guaranteed as to accuracy and does not purport to be a complete analysis of the security, company or industry involved.
 Neither the information nor any opinion expressed constitutes a solicitation for the purchase or sale of any security.
 This report is designed to provide commentary on market strategy and the opinions expressed reflect the judgment of the author as of the date of publication and are subject to change without notice.
 RIM assumes no responsibility or liability for any loss that may directly or indirectly result from the use of such information by you or any other person.
-Investments discussed in this report are not FDIC-insured, not deposits of Regions Bank or its affiliates, not guaranteed by Regions Bank or its affiliates, not insured by any government agency, and may go down in value.
 Investment advisory services are offered through RIM, a Registered Investment Adviser.
 RIM is wholly owned by RFC Financial Services Holding LLC, which in turn, is a wholly owned subsidiary of Regions Financial Corporation.